Orange Guayusa

 Smart Selection & Storage

-Choose vibrant green leaves with no signs of browning or wilting.
-Freshness is key for optimal flavor and benefits.
+Choose fresh, vibrant green leaves with no signs of browning or wilting for the best flavor and nutrients.

-Keep in an airtight container in a cool, dark place to preserve potency and flavor.
+Keep in an airtight container in a cool, dark place to preserve freshness and potency.

 Myths vs Realities